Maze: Solve the World's Most Challenging Puzzle

-MAZE: Solve the World's Most Challenging Puzzle (1985, Henry Holt and Company) is a puzzle book written and illustrated by Christopher Manson.
+Maze: Solve the World's Most Challenging Puzzle (1985, Henry Holt and Company) is a puzzle book written and illustrated by Christopher Manson.
 The book was originally published as part of a contest to win $10,000.

-Unlike other puzzle books, each page is involved in solving the book's riddle.
-Specifically, each page represents a room or space in a hypothetical house, and each room leads to other "rooms" in this "house."
-Part of the puzzle involves reaching the center of the house, Room #45 (which is page 45 in the book), and back to Room #1 in only sixteen steps.
+Each page of the book represents a room or space in a hypothetical house, and each room leads to other "rooms" in this "house".
+Part of the puzzle involves reaching the center of the house, Room #45 (page 45 in the book), and back to Room #1 in only sixteen steps.
 Some rooms lead to circuitous loops; others lead nowhere.
 This gives the puzzle the feel of a maze or labyrinth.

 The book was adapted as the computer game Riddle of the Maze in 1994 by Interplay.
 This version featured full color illustrations and voice-overs for the narrator.